But as a parent or guardian, you can use our trampolines for exercise as well!

 We've spoken often about ways to boost your exercise, but what about the things that you may not even realise are affecting your performance when you tackle workout time?

-Adequate recover time is an essential ingredient in a successful exercise plan.
+Adequate recovery time is an essential ingredient in a successful exercise plan.

 To recover successfully, you should be getting adequate sleep after exercising – 6-9 hours, depending on the person – fuelling your body with lean and protein-packed meals, and stretching out at the end of a big workout.